Senate GOP leader Mitch McConnell can continue with his work schedule, congressional physician says

 “It’s not at all unusual to have a response that sometimes happens to Mitch when you’ve had a severe concussion,” the president said during a visit to the Federal Emergency Management Agency.
 “It’s part of the recovery, and so I’m confident he’s going to be back to his old self.”

-Still, McConnell’s health has visibly declined in recent months since the concussion in March.

-The famously guarded McConnell called several of his deputies in leadership after the Wednesday health episode.
-But the longest-serving Senate party leader is still revealing little about his health condition, even to his closest colleagues.
+The Senate is scheduled to convene next week after the month-long August break, and there are certain to be questions from McConnell’s colleagues about his health, which has visibly declined since the concussion in March.
+His speaking has been more halting, and he has walked more slowly and carefully.

-That lack of information has senators guessing about not only his health but whether he will run for reelection in 2026 and who may succeed him as GOP leader.
+The lack of information from McConnell and his doctors has prompted more questions on Capitol Hill about whether he will run for reelection in 2026 and who may succeed him as GOP leader.
 But the discussion has remained behind closed doors, for now, with most fellow Republican senators publicly supportive.

 “I talked to Sen. McConnell yesterday and he seemed to be doing fine,” said Texas Sen. John Cornyn on Thursday after an event in his home state.
 “I don’t know what the underlying issue is, but we all wish him well.
 We know he’s had a fall, and a concussion, and I think this may be part of the recovery process from that.
 But I served with him for a long time now, he’s been my mentor, and basically everything I’ve learned about the United States Senate I’ve learned from him.”